-Several Catholic agencies already working in Haiti rushed medical and humanitarian support to victims of the earthquake that struck a southwestern region of the country on Aug.
+Several Catholic agencies already working in Haiti are rushing medical and humanitarian support to victims of the earthquake that struck a southwestern region on Aug.
 14.

 The U.S. Agency for International Development reported five days after the 7.2-magnitude quake that almost 2,200 people were known to be dead and more than 12,000 injured.
 The agency said about 130,000 homes were damaged or destroyed and 2.2 million people in the impoverished Caribbean nation of 11.3 million were somehow impacted by the disaster.

-Kevin Kostic, director of donor relations for Catholic Relief Services, said his organization had teams in the quake area almost immediately after the temblor to help victims and provide medical supplies, hygiene products and other needed supplies.
+Kevin Kostic, director of donor relations at Catholic Relief Services, said his organization has teams on the ground that are providing medical supplies, food, hygiene products and other needed items.

 Kostic was among several representatives of relief and support agencies who discussed how their organizations are responding and how others can help during a group call about the disaster on Aug.
 18 arranged by Bruce Compton, CHA's senior director, global health.

-Dianne Jean-FranÇois, country director for Haiti for the Catholic Medical Mission Board, spoke from Haiti during the call.
+Dianne Jean-Francois, country director for Haiti with the Catholic Medical Mission Board, spoke from Haiti during the call.
 She said her organization responded to the earthquake zone immediately with medical supplies and medical workers to treat the injured and to support local medical facilities.

-Rachel Ross, chief development officer of Health Equity International, said her group was caring for quake victims at its St. Boniface Hospital in Fond-des-Blancs, Haiti, which is near the epicenter of the quake.
-The organization also worked with the Ministry of Health and other partners to expand surgical services elsewhere and to bring in medications and equipment.
+Rachel Ross, chief development officer of Health Equity International said her group is caring for quake victims at its St. Boniface Hospital in Fond-des-Blancs, Haiti, which is near the epicenter of the quake.
+The organization also is working with the Ministry of Health and other partners to expand surgical services elsewhere and to bring in supplies such as medications and equipment.

 Several of the agency representatives said that the need for assistance in Haiti is great and support for their efforts is welcome.
 They urged, however, that donors send only cash or aid that has been specifically requested.